 Several faculty are researching these matters, and many draw upon and contribute to experimental and clinical research, at times in collaborative, interdisciplinary projects.

-Such work remains, however, theoretically ambitious and self-critical, drawing upon the history of philosophy as well as the traditions of existential psychiatry, feminist theory, pragmatism, and psychoanalysis, with Emory’s Psychoanalytic Studies Program currently administered through the philosophy department.
+Such work remains, however, theoretically ambitious and self-critical, drawing upon the history of philosophy as well as the traditions of existential psychiatry, feminist theory, pragmatism, and psychoanalysis.

 Susan Bredlau.
 “Perceiving Through Another: Incorporation and the Child Perceiver.”
 The Development of Perception in Merleau-Ponty's Phenomenology.
 Eds.
 John Russon and Kirsten Jacobson.
 Toronto: University of Toronto Press.
 2017.
 81-98